Choe Deok-sin

 In 1986, Choe relocated with his wife Ryu Mi-yong to North Korea from their exile in the United States, where they had been known for their opposition to the policies of the South Korean military government.
 Choe served as a chief of the central committee of the Chondogyo religious movement and vice-chairman of the Committee for the Peaceful Reunification of the Fatherland.
+3 years later, in 1989, Choe died at the age of 75.
 Choe's son, Choe In-guk, reportedly defected to North Korea in July 2019.